-Eth Pokuna or Elephant Pond is a huge man made ancient pond located in the Sacred City of Anuradhapura District in North Central Province.
+Eth Pokuna or Elephant Pond is a huge man-made ancient pond located in the Sacred City of Anuradhapura District in North Central Province.
 It is 52.7 m in width and 159 m in length.
 The depth of the pond is about 9.5 m.
 Supplying of water to the pond has been done by underground channels from the Periyakulam Tank.
-This water supplying channels are still in working condition even after hundred of years.
+These water-supplying channels are still in working condition even after hundreds of years.

-- The Lankaramaya Stupa is one of the Eight Sacred places known as “Atamasthana”.
+The Lankaramaya Stupa is one of the Eight Sacred places known as “Atamasthana”.
 The stupa was built during the 1st century B.C. by King Walagamba (89 B.C. – 77 B.C.).
 It is located in Anuradhapura District of North Central Province, Sri Lanka.
-According to chronicales, this place was also known by names Silasobbakandaka and Galhebakada.
+According to chronicales, this place was also known by the names Silasobbakandaka and Galhebakada.
 Initially, this stupa was known as Somarama Stupa in commemoration of Queen Soma who saved the life of the king.
-There are three rows of stone pillars can be seen around the stupa and it is evidence that there had been a house built encircling the stupa (called “Vatadage” in Sinhala) to protect it.
+There are three rows of stone pillars that can be seen around the stupa and it is evident that there had been a house Read more...

-- Abhayagiri Stupa is the second highest stupa in the country and it is located in Anuradhapura District of North Central Province, Sri Lanka.
+Abhayagiri Stupa is the second-highest stupa in the country and it is located in Anuradhapura District of North Central Province, Sri Lanka.
 It is one also of the Eight Sacred places known as “Atamasthana”.
 The stupa was built by King Valagamba was also known as Vattagamani Abhaya and Valagambahu in 1st century BC.
-According to legends, the king has built this stupa to commemorate some incident happened while he escaping from one fight with Tamil invaders.
-According to this legend, a Jain monk called Giri has shouted at the king saying “the great black Sinhalese is fleeing” while he was passing at this location during his escape.
-However, the king Valagamba regained the throne by defeating the invaders after fourteen years and build this giant stupa at the same location.
-The name Abhayagiri has formed by combining the two names “Abhaya” (name of the king) and “Giri” (the name of the Jain monk).
-Abhayagiri Stupa External Links Abhayagiriya: The conservation of an archaeological edifice Abayagiriya Mahatissa Fahien Museum King Walagamba
+According to legends, the king has built this stupa to commemorate some incident that happened while he escaping from one fight with Tamil invaders.
+According to this legend, a Jain monk called Giri has shouted at the king saying “the great black Sinhalese is fleeing” while he was passing Read more...

-- Samadhi Buddha Statue is a sitting Buddha’s statue and it is considered as one of the best sculpture created during the Anuradhapura era.
+Samadhi Buddha Statue is a sitting Buddha’s statue and it is considered as one of the best sculpture created during the Anuradhapura era.
 It is located in Anuradhapura district of North Central Province, Sri Lanka.
 The statue with the height of 7 feet and 3 inches has made with dolomite marble.
 In this statue, the Buddha is depicted in the position of the Dhyana Mudra, the posture of meditation associated with his first Enlightenment.
 Some scholars say Samadhi statue belongs to 3rd century BC and others say it belongs to 2nd or 3rd century AD.
-External Links Iconographic Feature of the Buddha’s Image in Sri Lanka
+External Links Iconographic Feature of the Buddha’s Read more...

-- “Kuttam Pokuna” or “Twin Ponds” is a unique creation of ancient architecture and considered as one of the significant achievement in hydrological engineering in ancient Sri Lanka.
-The pond is located in Sacred City of Anuradhapura in North Central Province, Sri Lanka.
+“Kuttam Pokuna” or “Twin Ponds” is a unique creation of ancient architecture and considered as one of the significant achievements in hydrological engineering in ancient Sri Lanka.
+The pond is located in the Sacred City of Anuradhapura in North Central Province, Sri Lanka.
 As the name suggests, there are two ponds in this creation.
 It has been identified that these ponds were used to collect water for the Abhayagiri Vihara monks to bath.
 The two ponds are not identical and also one seems to be older than the other.
-The width of the ponds are same and it is 51 feet.
-The bigger pond is 132 feet long and the other is 91 feet long.
-There are a number of staircases to get down to the ponds and one pond have two staircases while the other one having three staircases.
-The beginning of staircases is decorated with the “Punkalas” or pots (the symbol of prosperity in ancient buildings) increasing the aesthetic beauty of this creation.
-There are evidence that the water in the ponds has been supplied using underground pipes and after going through a number of filters.
-The water first enters the northern pond through another special design called “Makara Kata” (mouth of a dragon).
-Then the water flows from to the other via a duct at the ground level.
-The water from both ponds is drained out from a small outlet located at the bottom of the small pond.
-Many creations including this, suggest us that there would have been an advance irrigation technology existed during the Anuradhapura kingdom.
+The width of the ponds is the same and it is Read more...

-- Thuparamaya is considered to be the first Stupa built in Anuradhapura, after the introduction of Buddhism to Sri Lanka.
-It is also one of the “Atamasthana” (8 most sacred places of Buddhist in Sri Lanka).
+Thuparamaya is considered to be the first Stupa built in Anuradhapura, after the introduction of Buddhism to Sri Lanka.
+It is also one of the “Atamasthana” (8 most sacred places of Buddhists in Sri Lanka).
 The stupa was built during the reign of King Devanampiyathissa (307 BC to 267 BC).
-It is believed that the stupa enshrine the right collarbone Relic of the Lord Buddha.
-Thuparamaya
+It is believed that the stupa enshrines the right collarbone Relic of the Lord Buddha.
+Thuparamaya Read more...

 - Click to share on Twitter (Opens in new window)